debbhie/GROCERIES-SALES-REPORT/README.md

   -[download here](www.microsoft.com)

 ## EXPLORATORY DATA ANALYSIS
-EDA involves exploring the dataset to answer primary key performance indicator (KPI) questions as follows:
+EDA involves exploring the dataset to answer primary key performance indicators (KPI) questions as follows:
 * What is the total sales/revenue?
 * Calculate the total profit and loss
 * Find the top and least selling product

-Other key performance indicator are as follows:
+Other key performance indicators (KPI) are as follows:
 * Monthly profit and loss trend
 * top sales by segment
 * sales and profit trend for top selling product
 * profit and loss by country

 ## DATA ANALYSIS
+1. ###💸 TOTAL SALES: The total sale/revenue between 2021 and 2022 is $ 118,726,350.3.
+Indicating the overall income generated from sales activities.

+2